websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 truststoreType="pkcs12"
 ```

-### Configure Secure Connection to Elasticsearch in Liferay DXP 7.2
+### Configure a Secure Connection to Elasticsearch in Liferay 7.2

 All Liferay connector's to Elasticsearch 7 include X-Pack Security support.